mavzerburak0/100-days-of-code/log.md

 **Thoughts:** I know that it is important to learn about HTML and CSS, but I would like to already start playing with JS.
 Although I learn a lot during these courses, I just feel like it is not really coding since HTML and CSS are not programming languages.
 I am almost done with the Responsive Web Design certification path on freecodecamp and will get to finally continue The Odin Project soon.

 **Link to work:** [Survey Form](https://survey-form-p.herokuapp.com/)

+### Day 11: January 24, 2021

+**Today's Progress**:
+* Finished CSS Flexbox and CSS Grid courses on freeCodeCamp.org
+* Submitted the first two (previously finished) projects for the certification
+* Started the 3rd project on the list: Product Landing Page

+**Thoughts:** I got a lot done today.
+First, finishing all the courses for Responsive Web Design certification and then creating the first two projects on codepen.io (initially they were only on my GitHub) and starting the 3rd project.
+I am not yet finished with the 3rd project but I plan on finishing it tomorrow to move on to 4th and 5th projects to get the certification.
+I feel like I have given too much of time and effort to not have something that shows my accomplishment.
+So I am determined to finish the whole course.

+**Link to work:** None